kylermintah/CalorieLifeCam/README.md

 ![Image](docs/april21circuit.jpg)

+### Circuit End of Week 2

 We setup a hotspot on a phone (as a user would) and connected our system to the network.
 We relayed the image to  a locally hosted webserver for now.
 We hope to pull the image for processing using dedicated machine learning libraries to determine whether the patient has captured an image of food or not.

-## Circuit End of Week 2

 ![Image](docs/20190421_155116.jpg)